Interim Government of Iran (1979)

 The Interim Government of Iran (دولت موقت ايران) was the first government established in Iran after the Iranian Revolution.
-The regime was headed by Mehdi Bazargan, one of the members of the Freedom Movement of Iran, and formed on the order of Ayatollah Khomeini on 4 February 1979.
-From 4 to 11 February, Bazargan and Shapour Bakhtiar, the Shah's last Prime Minister, both claimed to be the legitimate prime minister; Bakhtiar fled on 11 February.
-Mehdi Bazargan was the prime minister of the Interim government and introduced a seven-member cabinet on 14 February 1979.
-Ebrahim Yazdi was elected as the Foreign Minister.
+It was formed by the order of Ruhollah Khomeini on 4 February 1979, and headed by Mehdi Bazargan.
+For a week, both Bazargan and Shapour Bakhtiar, the Shah's last appointed prime minister, claimed to be the legitimate leader of the Iranian government; the dispute ended when Bakhtiar fled to France on 11 February 1979.
+Bazargan then introduced a seven-member cabinet on 14 February, with Ebrahim Yazdi named foreign minister.

-The constitution of the Islamic Republic of Iran was adopted by referendum on 24 October 1979.
-Before it could come into force on 3 December 1979, however, the government resigned on 6 November soon after the taking over of the American embassy.
-The Council of the Islamic Revolution then formed the Interim Government of Iran (1979–80) until the formation of the first Islamic Consultative Assembly on 12 August 1980.
-Mehdi Bazargan was elected to the first Islamic Consultative Assembly representing Tehran.
+The constitution of the newly-formed Islamic Republic of Iran was adopted by referendum on 24 October 1979, with plans to encode it on 3 December 1979.
+Before that could happen, however, the Interim Government resigned en masse on 6 November, just two days after the takeover of the American embassy.
+As a result, the Council of the Islamic Revolution took over.
+It formed the second Interim Government of Iran (1979–80), which led the country until the establishment of the first Islamic Consultative Assembly on 12 August 1980.
+Bazargan was elected to the Assembly, representing the Tehran district.

-Formation of the interim government
+Formation

-When Ayatollah Khomeini, the leader of the Iranian revolution, came back to Iran after his 15-year exile, he appointed Mehdi Bazargan as the head of the Interim government.
-On 4 February 1979, Ruhollah Khomeini issued a decree appointing Bazargan as the prime minister of "The Provisional Islamic Revolutionary Government" (PRG).